cloudflare/cloudflare-docs/products/pages/src/content/platform/preview-deployments.md

 Preview deployments allow you to preview new versions of your project without deploying it to production.
 To view preview deployments, navigate from the **Account Home** > **Pages** and select your project.

 Every time you open a new pull request on your GitHub repository, Cloudflare Pages will create a unique preview URL, which will stay updated as you continue to push new commits to the branch.
+This is only true when pull requests originate from the repository itself.

 For example, if you have a repo called `user-example` connected to Pages, this will give you a `user-example.pages.dev` subdomain.
 If `main` is your default branch, then any commits to the `main` branch will update your `user-example.pages.dev` content, as well as any [custom domains](/get-started#adding-a-custom-domain) attached to the project.